-The Bureau of Justice Assistance supports programs and initiatives in various areas, including corrections, courts, drugs and substance abuse, forensic sciences, law enforcement, mental health, and tribal justice.
-View a listing below or use the Search Filters feature to conduct a keyword search of programs.
+The Bureau of Justice Assistance supports programs and initiatives in various areas, including corrections, courts, drugs and substance use, forensic sciences, law enforcement, mental health, and tribal justice.
+View a list below or use the Search Filters feature to conduct a keyword search of programs.

 The purpose of the BJA Tribal Consultation with Tribal Leaders and Authorized Tribal Designees is to identify criminal justice policy issues and tribal priorities that support tribal justice strategies in order to achieve safer communities.

 Law enforcement agencies across the United States and throughout the world are using body-worn cameras as a promising tool to improve evidentiary outcomes, and enhance the safety of, and improve interactions between, officers and the public.

 This program is a strategic approach to crime reduction that leverages community knowledge and expertise by focusing law enforcement efforts on neighborhoods where crime is concentrated or crime "hotspots".